 Ambitious/Attainable – It’s more than last year, but not overly ambitious – especially with the new recurring donations program.

-Relevant – The goal will help the nonprofit’s target audience – young girls.
+Relevant – The goal will help the nonprofit’s main beneficiaries.

-To make sure you’re staying on the right path and steadily moving towards accomplishing your mission, we’ve compiled a couple of best case practices:
+To make sure you’re staying on the right path and steadily moving towards accomplishing your mission, we’ve compiled a couple of best practices to achieve your SMART goals.

 1. Don’t Lose Sight Of The Bigger Picture